You love gaming.

 RAM is the short-term memory.
 Your computer puts things there that it might need soon so that It can quickly call them up as needed.

 Therefore, RAM is what you need on your laptop to be able to do things at the moment.
 In gaming, you definitely need enough RAM to keep the game running quickly.

 See Also: Should I Clean My Windows Registry?
 (Why & Why Not?)

 How Is RAM Measured?

 Each incrementation of RAM is double the amount of gigabytes previous to it.
 For example, you can get 2 gigabytes, 4 gigabytes, and 8 gigabytes of RAM.

 The amount of RAM necessary has changed as technology has changed.
 Very cheap laptops may have as little as 2 gigabytes of RAM.
 While that might have worked okay in the past, it isn’t sufficient for most of the activities people do on their laptops today.

-Some of this is due to the demand of newer programs.
-Some is due to the fact that we multitask on our computers.
+Some of this is due to the demand for newer programs.
+Some are because we multitask on our computers.
 If you want to stream music, use a chat system, and look at a YouTube tutorial, then you need more RAM than if you were just typing up a text document.

 The average person buying a regular non-gaming laptop will most likely purchase one with 8 gigabytes of RAM.

 People who want to save money may opt for 4 gigabytes.
 That gives you a good general idea of the amount of RAM in a regular laptop.